 Robots meta directives are page-level instructions for web crawlers like Googlebot.
 You can use them to control whether Googlebot follows the links on a page or shows the URL in the SERPs.
 Robots meta tags also give you more control over snippets and image previews.

-Improve site speed
+Improve site speed & page load time

 In order to optimize your content, you need to do a content audit and map each URL to the right keywords.
 Every.
 Single.
 URL.